TGC Health Department Confirms one new death from causes related to COVID-19.

 The Health Department has confirmed an additional COVID-19-related death in Tom Green County:

-El Departamento de Salud ha confirmado quatro muertes adicionales relacionadas con COVID-19 en el condado de Tom Green:
+El Departamento de Salud ha confirmado una muerte adicionale relacionada con COVID-19 en el condado de Tom Green: